UASC TF

 • Increase the ability of actors at all levels and contexts, particularly local actors, to access existing technical tools and knowledge on UASC in humanitarian contexts.

-• Facilitate the coordination, participation and contributions of all UASC WG members as well as efficient collaboration between other groups and entities internal and external to The Alliance.
+• Facilitate the coordination, participation, and contributions of all UASC TF members as well as efficient collaboration between other groups and entities internal and external to he Alliance.

-• Provide timely responses to all questions and issues addressed to the UASC WG.
+• Provide timely responses to all questions and issues addressed to the UASC TF.

 Cover